A Shape Dynamics Tutorial: Best matching: technical details

-where $E$ is a constant (the total energy of the orbit we're interested in but here is to be regarded as a constant part of the potential, i.e., as part of the law that governs the system treated as an `island universe'), $U=U({\bf r}_a)$ is the potential energy and $T_\st{kin}$ defined above is the kinetic energy.
-This expression is reparametrization-invariant

-(for reparametrizations $s'$ that preserve the end-point value of the parameter, $s'(s_i) = s_i$ and $s'(s_f)=s_f$) thanks to the square-root form of the action.
-Jacobi's action is closely analogous to the expression for the arc-of length in a Riemannian manifold with metric $\d s^2 = g^{ij} \d x_i \,\d x_j$:
+Jacobi's action is (integrating on a finite interval of the parameter $s\in [s_i,s_f]$) where $E$ is a constant (the total energy of the orbit we're interested in but here is to be regarded as a constant part of the potential, i.e., as part of the law that governs the system treated as an `island universe'), $U=U({\bf r}_a)$ is the potential energy and $T_\st{kin}$ defined above is the kinetic energy.
+This expression is reparametrization-invariant (for reparametrizations $s'$ that preserve the end-point value of the parameter, $s'(s_i) = s_i$ and $s'(s_f)=s_f$) thanks to the square-root form of the action.
+Jacobi's action is closely analogous to the expression for the arc-of-length in a Riemannian manifold with metric $\d s^2 = g^{ij} \d x_i \,\d x_j$:

 and is precisely the same thing if our manifold is $\Q^N$ equipped with the metric

 which is conformally related to the kinetic metric by the factor $E - U$.

 In the language of E. Anderson \cite{EdwardBigReviewRelationalParticleMechanics} we can rewrite the action in a manifestly \emph{parametrization-irrelevant} form,